 Lead Your Firm With Purpose

-Paul Shrimpling: [00:00:00] This is podcast two of five of the ACA strategy series.
-Welcome to the humanized, the numbers podcast, series leaders, managers, and owners of ambitious accounting firms, sharing insights, successes, and issues that will challenge you and connect you and your firm to the ways and means of transforming your firms
+Paul Shrimpling: [00:00:00] This is podcast two of five of the ACCA Strategy Series.
+Welcome to the Humanise The Numbers podcast series.
+Leaders, managers, and owners of ambitious accounting firms, sharing insights, successes, and issues that will challenge you and connect you and your firm to the ways and means of transforming your firm’s results.

-Glyn Davison: [00:00:24] With me, it makes my job as MD, much easier to be able to consistently use the same terms and the same words.
-And, and even the strategic goals can sit underneath them.
-So you've got vision, mission, strategic goals, consistently, everyone talking about them.
-And that's a sign for me.
-If my team had doing that, if my team is saying that if my team are behaving in line with those, I know that I've got that message across.
+Glyn Davison: [00:00:24] With me, it makes my job as MD much easier to be able to consistently use the same terms and the same words and even the strategic goals can sit underneath them.
+So you've got vision, mission, strategic goals, consistently everyone talking about them, and that's a sign for me.
+If my team are doing that, if my team is saying that, if my team are behaving in line with those, I know that I've got that message across.

 Paul Shrimpling: [00:00:50] What does an accountancy firm do to make strategy really come to life in their firm?
-Well, on this podcast, you'll hear Glen felt and Gareth from two different accounting firms talk about instead of a marketing strapline for strategy, they've worked out what has to happen in their firms so that their vision, their purpose, their values really come to life, so it means something, it isn't corporate BS.
+Well, on this podcast, you'll hear Glyn, Phil and Gareth, from two different accounting firms, talk about, instead of a marketing strapline for strategy, they've worked out what has to happen in their firms so that their vision, their purpose, their values really come to life, so it means something, it isn't corporate BS.
 It's actually happening in their firm.
 They're living it.

-Glyn Davison: [00:01:22] living it.
-Hi our firm is Holland's accountants and my name is Glen Davidson.
-My role is managing director and I've been with the firm since 1992 which is a long plan.
-What I do now is run the firm and focus predominantly on strategy execution of our strategy, as well as have my own client portfolio into key sectors, really manufacturing and professional services.
+Glyn Davison: [00:01:22] Hi, our firm is Harlands Accountants and my name is Glyn Davidson.
+My role is managing director and I've been with the firm since 1992, which is a long time.
+What I do now is run the firm and focus predominantly on strategy, execution of our strategy, as well as have my own client portfolio into key sectors, really, manufacturing and professional services.

-And the big focus over the last few years has been all around our culture, which is a nice segue into Phil.
-Brilliant.
+And the big focus over the last few years has been all around our culture, which is a nice segue way into Phil.

 Gareth Pinder: [00:02:53] Yep.
 My name is Gareth Pinder and I'm the practice manager of Griffiths and James Accountants, which is based in Cwmbran.
-Griffiths and James is part of the Parker and co group, which is it's an expanding accountancy practice where we intend to, we've got another few practices like that to acquire within the next year.
-So my, my main role is to manage the Griffith and James fare.
-And it's also the.
-The transition between when we buy practices and bring them on board to try and align
+Griffiths and James is part of the Parker and Co group, which is an expanding accountancy practice where we intend to, we've got another few practices lined up to acquire within the next year.
+So my main role is to manage the Griffith and James firm, and it's also the transition between when we buy practices and bring them on board to try and align the whole group.

-As well as the day job is challenging, but that that's, that's my role in a nutshell.
+As well as the day job, it’s challenging, but that's my role in a nutshell.

-Paul Shrimpling: [00:03:25] Well, it's interesting that it sounds like you've all got the day job, which is the D day job.
-Is it the culture piece or the you know, the strategy piece or is it the portfolio of clients and Gareth, you know, is it, you know, running Griffiths and James, or is it the transition piece?
+Paul Shrimpling: [00:03:32] Well, it's interesting.
+It sounds like you've all got the day job.
+Which bit of it is the day job?
+Is it the culture piece or the strategy piece or is it the portfolio of clients?
+And Gareth, is it running Griffiths and James, or is it the transition piece?

 So I'd like to start there.
-W w what's your definition of day job,
+What's your definition of day job, Gareth?

-Gareth Pinder: [00:03:45] At the moment it's everything, to be honest.
+Gareth Pinder: [00:03:51] At the moment it's everything, to be honest.
 Yeah.
-So when we, when we acquired this practice there was three accountants working here, including the owner.
-But as soon as they, they hit that acquaintance heard that they were requiring it, they left.
+So when we, when we acquired this practice, there was three accountants working here, including the owner.
+But as soon as they, the other accountants heard that they were acquiring it, they left.

 So at the moment, it's just me.
-And like speaking to Glenn earlier, just about sort of trying to get.
-Staff members and at the moment, and hiring was a challenging, it's a challenging thing.
-But my, my role at the moment is, is the day job doing your cane, speaking to clients, but also ensuring that Griffith and James is becoming an in line with Parker and co and yeah, making sure all the processes and everything is the same and the, how we deal with clients and everything.
+And like speaking to Glyn earlier, just about sort of trying to get staff members and, at the moment, hiring, it's a challenging thing.
+But my role at the moment is the day job, doing the accounts, speaking to clients, but also ensuring that Griffith and James is becoming in line with Parker and Co and making sure all the processes and everything is the same, how we deal with clients and everything.

 It's a stressful time.